-Demand for imported coal rebounded in 2021 follows which was the aftermath of the COVID-19 pandemic.
-In however, it became less tenacious due to increased countries.
-With improving situation, several countries for more economic activities, resulting in growing the supply side recovered more slowly than the demanduring the pandemic resulted in tight supply, leading
+Demand for imported coal rebounded in 2021 following the economic recovery from last year's recession, which was the aftermath of the COVID-19 pandemic.
+In 2021, the world was still facing the ongoing pandemic; however, it became less tenacious due to increased vaccination and tight disease control efforts in many countries.
+With improving situation, several countries have loosened disease control measures to allow for more economic activities, resulting in growing demand for commodities and energy.
+Nevertheless, the supply side recovered more slowly than the demand side as disrupted supply chains and underinvestment during the pandemic resulted in tight supply, leading to a surge in commodity and coal prices.

 The People's Republic of China is the world's largest coal importer and is regarded as one of the most resilient countries having a strong economic recovery despite strict control measures against the COVID-19.
 China's demands for electricity and coal have risen sharply over the past year.
 Meanwhile, domestic coal production slowed down due to stringent safety measures in the mining industry after an accident in a coal mine early last year.
 The accident led the government to focus on a safety inspection at various mines, forcing many of them to temporarily suspend their production to improve safety measures to comply with regulations before being allowed to resume operations.
-In addition, China held the Chinese Communist Party's 100th anniversary congress on 1 July 2021, which prompted the government to retain mining safety restrictions until the end of the had been in place since the previous year, to boost domestic coal supply.
-Nonetheless, as supply growth did not keep up with demand growth, the coal price at Qinhuangdao seaport soared to above CNY 2,500 per tonne in the fourth guarter before the government's intervention pulled it down to approximately CNY 800 per tonne at year-end.
+In addition, China held the Chinese Communist Party's 100th anniversary congress on 1 July 2021, which prompted the government to retain mining safety restrictions until the end of the